Family and domestic violence

 - controlling spiritual or cultural participation

-- exposing children to the effects of these behaviours
+- exposing children or other vulnerable people to the effects of these behaviours

 Types of relationships